 Paul: I believe that in many cases a consultation of two or three sessions with congregation and board or eldership can go a long way – particularly where there is already a level of honesty and broad agreement as to what the problems and aspirations are.
 For instance I think it would only take a couple of consultations to avoid the fairly common problems of transference for the new pastor.

-Inquisitor: So what would be the little red flags that would suggest to you that a church needs something more than a couple of sessions, and that it should consider hiring an Intention Interim for longer periods – I know you’ve generally done two-year processes.
+Inquisitor: I know you’ve done one off, twice off, six-month, one year, and two-year processes.
+So what would be the little red flags that would suggest to you that a church needs something more than a couple of sessions, and that it should consider hiring an Intention Interim for a longer periods?

 Inquisitor: Are there moments in these longer interim processes – or in a regular pastoral tenure – where the leader will need to make decisions ahead of the consensus in order to move things along?